St Ives Union Workhouse

 Minute books dating from 1836 deal with the Board of Guardian's general policies and issues.
 Registers of births and deaths from 1836 to 1914 are on microfilm.
 To read Board of Guardians' meetings and other workhouse news, click newspaper cuttings.

-Click any of the icons below to view Workhouse census records.
+Click any of the icons below to read about St Ives children in the Workhouse, or to view Workhouse information and census records by year.

 Thanks to Bob Burn-Murdoch and Mary Carter for some of the information shown above.